Advice for fruit and vegetable importers, packers, distributors and retailers on the changes to the marketing standards.

 Importing and exporting between the UK and non-EU countries

-There are no changes to existing UK marketing standards processes for:
+You’ll need to follow existing UK marketing standards processes for:

 - importing fruit and vegetables directly from non-EU countries to the UK